Takashiidobe/notes/src/books/the-innovators-dilemma/_the-innovators-dilemma.md

 2. Making their groups small, so they were decoupled from the parent company.
 3. They planned to fail early and Inexpensively.
-4. They used some of the parent company\'s resources as an advantage, but not the processes or values.
+4. They used some of the parent company's resources as an advantage, but not the processes or values.
 5. By developing new markets that valued the attributes of disruptive markets.